The Wall Street Journal Is Testing AI-Generated Summaries of Its Articles

 Wrong Turn

-Top newspaper The Wall Street Journal is testing AI-generated summaries of its articles, The Verge reports, in the latest sign of the technology's inroads into the media industry.
+The Wall Street Journal is testing AI-generated summaries of its articles, The Verge reports, in the latest sign of the technology’s inroads into the media industry.

-The summaries appear as a "Key Points" box above the body of the article, featuring several bullet points that provide the main takeaways — but these aren't labeled as AI-generated up front.
-Instead, that disclaimer is tucked away in a dropdown menu accessed by clicking an information icon in the box's top right corner.
+The feature is implemented in a way that most readers of the century-plus-old paper may not even realize they are viewing the product of a large language model.
+The summaries appear as a “Key Points” box above the body of the article, featuring several bullet points that provide the main takeaways.
+These are not labeled as AI-generated up front.
+Instead, the disclaimer is tucked away in a dropdown menu accessed by clicking an information icon in the box’s top right corner.

 Thank you!